cogdog/ds106bank/README.md

 	[bankleaders type="contributors"]

 ### (6) Customizing CSS
 Most of the theme's design is managed by the parent WP-Bootstrap theme.
-You do not to never edit that, right?
+You do know to never edit that, right?

 Because of the way styles are loaded, the typical child theme for the Assignment Bank [style.css](ds106banker/style.css) is blank except for the information needed to establish the relationship to the parent theme.

-Any custom style over-rides should be added to [style.css](ds106banker/ds106bank.css)
+Any custom style over-rides should be added to [style.css](ds106banker/ds106bank.css).
+If you add additional styles, make a back up copy as updates to this theme will override your edits.

 ### Other Suggested plugins
 The following plugins are installed on the [demo site](http://bank.ds106.us/) to create useful sidebar/footer Widgets